DoctorKhan/Manual-Override-Book/src/01_part_glitch_in_code/050_consciousness_anomaly.md

 **The Three Ways of Being**

-As Sarah studied this phenomenon, she began to notice three distinct ways people seemed to engage with life:
+As I studied this phenomenon, I began to notice three distinct ways people seemed to engage with life:

 **Total Immersion**: Most people most of the time.
 Completely absorbed in their roles, reactions, and stories.
 Taking everything personally.
 High emotional volatility.
 "This is all real, and the stakes are absolute."